Sinfully Gratifying Hyderabadi Food For Every Kind Of Foodie!

 And the most exotic of all, Joban Malti Biryani in which mutton, quails and partridges are slow-cooked with rice.

 Vegetarians worry not!
-Relish the aromatic Qabooli Biryani and the Tahari (Tehri or Tehari) which is made using veggies, cashews and dry fruits that is slow-cooked with rice in a copper, brass or an earthen pot.
-You can also try Hyderabad’s famous dahi-ki-chutney, curd or yogurt mixed with pudina, coriander, onions and chillies and Mirchi-ka-salan, a chilly pickle as sides to your Hyderabadi Biryani.
+Unlike what most people say, Hyderabadi food isn’t biased to only meat.
+You must binge on the aromatic Qabooli Biryani and the Tahari (Tehri or Tehari) which is made with wholesome veggies, cashews and dry fruits, slow-cooked with rice in a copper, brass or an earthen pot.
+While you’re at it, try Hyderabad’s famous dahi-ki-chutney, curd or yogurt mixed with pudina, coriander, onions and chillies and Mirchi-ka-salan, a chilly pickle with your Hyderabadi Biryani just like the chosen ministers sitting with royalty at the Hyderabadi darbar.

 In the holy month of Ramadan, the Hyderabadi Haleem is consumed by Muslims during Iftar, when a day-long fast is to be broken.
 The meat and dry fruits make it a high-calorie dish that instantly energizes the body.
 Stop by the Pista House in Charminar to try the best street-style Hyderabadi Haleem in Hyderabad.